zamicol/zamicol.com/pages/words.md

 Dialectic       - the art of investigating or discussing the truth of opinions.
-Megalomania     - obsession with the exercise of power, especially in the domination of others. profligacy      - reckless extravagance or wastefulness in the use of resources.
+Megalomania     - obsession with the exercise of power, especially in the domination of others. profligacy      - reckless extravagance or wastefulness in the use of resources. erudition       - the quality of having or showing great knowledge or learning; scholarship.